-Since I collect copper cookware I am a little bias.
-I personally prefer mauviel simply because you get more copper.
-With the All Clad pan, it feels like they are just trying to save money with the copper.
-It is the most expensive metal out of all of them.
+I personally prefer Mauviel because you get more copper.
+With the All Clad pan, it feels like the copper layer is just an afterthought.
 I would like to see All Clad make a pan that is just copper and stainless steel.
-But for now, searing is better on the Mauviel Pan and no one likes steamed food.
+But for now, searing is better on the Mauviel Pan while All Clad is more responsive.

 I hope you like this Mauviel vs All Clad Frying Pan comparison, if you would like to see more, please visit our Pots and Pans Review page.